aws-samples/aws-service-catalog-reference-architectures/README.md

     * ./s3
     * ./rds
     * ./emr
-6. In the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation)  Review AWS Region you are currently in, then choose "Create Stack" and supply the Portfolio's S3 url.
+6. In the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation) choose "Create Stack" and supply the Portfolio's S3 url.
 For example the EC2 portfolio would be:
   ```https://s3.amazonaws.com/[YOUR-BUCKET-NAME-HERE]/ec2/sc-portfolio-ec2.json```
 7. If this is the first portfolio you are creating: